kvarak/dnd/docs/_Classes/warlock.md

     Your familiar gains additional hit points equal to your warlock level, its creature type becomes aberration, and you can use your ***bonus action*** to make its appearance alien, or revert it to normal.

     While your familiar appears alien, it has advantage on Intimidation checks, and you can use your ***action*** to make it do something unnatural, such as gibber in maddening voices.
-A creature within 10 feet of the familiar that sees this must succeed on a Wisdom saving throw against your warlock spell save DC or be frightened of the familiar for 1 minute.
+A creature within 10 ft of the familiar that sees this must succeed on a Wisdom saving throw against your warlock spell save DC or be frightened of the familiar for 1 minute.
 The frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

     Once you've made your familiar this way, you can't do so again until you finish a short rest.